 In her off time she can be found spending quality time with her family.

-Linsay moved from the lower mainland to the Comox Valley, with her family in 2017, and in 2018, joined our team as the Program Coordinator.
+Allisyn recently moved to the Comox Valley, and joined our team as Program Coordinator in 2022.

 Glenda moved to the Comox Valley from Alberta in 2018, and is very thankful to be a part of this amazing community.